Maximum Likelihood Estimation in Data-Driven Modeling and Control: Impulse Response Estimation With the

 Consider the problem of estimating the impulse response model $(h_i)_{i=0}^\infty$ of a system from data.
 The output $y_t$ is given by

 The conventional approach is to formulate a linear regression to estimate a finite truncation of the impulse response

 where $n$ is the length of the impulse response to be estimated.
-The regression problem can then be solved by least squares.
-There are two main assumptions underlying this formulation: 1) the truncation error of the finite impulse response is negligible, i.e., $h_i\approx 0$ for all $i\geq n$; and 2) the past input trajectory $(u_i^d)_{i=1-n}^{-1}$ is known.
-With these two assumptions, the least-squares solution is known to be the best unbiased estimator when i.i.d.
-Gaussian output noise is present \cite{LjungBook2}.
+The regression problem can then be solved by least squares with the closed-form solution

+There are two main assumptions underlying this formulation: 1) the truncation error of the finite impulse response is negligible, i.e., $h_i\approx 0$ for all $i\geq n$; and 2) additional input measurements $(u_i^d)_{i=1-n}^{-1}$ are available.
+With these two assumptions, the least-squares solution is known to be the best unbiased estimator with i.i.d.
+Gaussian output noise \cite{LjungBook2}.

 However, these assumptions may not be satisfied in practice.
 When the internal dynamics matrix $A$ has a large condition number, a very long impulse response sequence is needed to remove the truncation error even for a low-order system.
 In this case, the least-squares algorithm may become impractical due to limited data length and/or computation power.
 If the truncation error is not negligible, the estimator is not correct, i.e., in the noise-free case, the estimate does not coincide with the true system.
-When the past inputs are unknown, the first $(n-1)$ output measurements cannot be used.
-In non-parametric estimation, the size $n$ is usually comparable to $N$, in which case the data efficiency is substantially affected.
-Similar assumptions are required for non-parametric methods in the frequency domain as well, where periodic input signals are assumed and a sufficiently long dataset is needed to avoid aliasing.
+When the input history is unknown, the first $(n-1)$ input measurements have to be used solely for initial condition estimation, in which case the data efficiency is substantially affected when a large $n$ is needed.